GooFit/GooFit/docs/documentation.md

 returns the value of the PDF at that point.
 The `dummy` and `cudaPlus` variables merely indicate that Thrust should add (rather than, say, multiply) all the returned values, and that it should start the sum at zero.
-The `normalisation` method returns this sum, but stores its inverse in the `host_normalisation` array that will eventually be copied to `normalisationFactors` on the GPU; this is to allow the micro-optimisation of multiplying by the inverse rather than dividing in every thread.
+The `normalization` method returns this sum, but stores its inverse in the `host_normalization` array that will eventually be copied to `normalizationFactors` on the GPU; this is to allow the micro-optimization of multiplying by the inverse rather than dividing in every thread.

-PDF implementations may override the `normalisation` method, and among the default PDFs, both `AddPdf` and `ProdPdf` do so to ensure that their components are correctly normalized.
-Among the more specialised implementations, `TddpPdf` overrides `normalize` so that it may cache the slowly-changing Breit-Wigner calculations, and also because its time dependence is analytically integrable and it is a good optimisation to do only the Dalitz-plot part numerically.
+PDF implementations may override the `normalization` method, and among the default PDFs, both `AddPdf` and `ProdPdf` do so to ensure that their components are correctly normalized.
+Among the more specialized implementations, `TddpPdf` overrides `normalize` so that it may cache the slowly-changing Breit-Wigner calculations, and also because its time dependence is analytically integrable and it is a good optimization to do only the Dalitz-plot part numerically.
 This points to a more general rule, that once a PDF depends on three or four observables, the relatively primitive numerical integration outlined above may become unmanageable because of the number of points it creates.
-Finally, note that PDFs may, without overriding `normalize`, advertise an analytical integral by overriding `GooPdf`’s `hasAnalyticIntegral` method to return `true`, and then implementing an `integrate` method to be evaluated on the CPU.
+Finally, note that PDFs may, without overriding `normalize`, advertise an analytical integral by overriding GooFit::GooPdf's `hasAnalyticIntegral` method to return `true`, and then implementing an `integrate` method to be evaluated on the CPU.